AresMUSH/aresmush/game/plugins/fs3combat/help/org.md

 `combat/attackmod <name>=<modifier>` - Gives the combatant a modifier to attack `combat/defensemod <name>=<modifier>` - Gives the combatant a modifier to defend `combat/lethalmod <name>=<modifier>` - Gives the combatant a modifier to lethality on damage TAKEN

+`combat/log <page>` - Views the combat log, with detailed messages about the rolls and effects.